RADIUS Authentication: How It Works

 The RADIUS Authentication Process

 Authentication and Authorization can happen simultaneously: the RADIUS verifies the user (authenticate) and checks what network policies are assigned to the user (authorize).
-We’ve provided a general breakdown of the authentication process:
+We’ve provided a general breakdown of the authentication process with credentials (username-password) and then with x.509 certificates

-- The user inputs their network credentials, or presents an x.509 Digital Certificate, attempting to connect to a network.
+- The user inputs their network credentials, attempting to connect to a network.
 This is then forwarded to the RADIUS Server.

 - The client (end user) sends an Access-Request message containing the authentication method and the RADIUS shared secret to the RADIUS server.